galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

   - The ToolFactory is a fully automated Galaxy tool generator for scientists and developers who routinely write command line scripts.
   - It can turn a working command line script into a proper Galaxy tool with a test in a few minutes.
   - It automatically generates simple, complete Galaxy tools from information provided by filling in a normal Galaxy form in the familiar UI.
-  - It is available in a docker-galaxy-stable flavour as the ToolFactory appliance.
+  - It is installed as a docker-galaxy-stable flavour - the ToolFactory Appliance.
+  - The Appliance is a Galaxy server running in Docker, suited to any modern Linux workstation or high-end laptop.
+  - Useful for learning about system administration or framework code, and for developing tools - all on your own private pop-up server.

 objectives:
- - Learn why you might want to use the ToolFactory
+ - Learn why you might want to use the ToolFactory Appliance
  - Watch a video demonstration and explore the generated code - Hello Galaxy Training Network!
- - Run it locally using the option that best suits your needs and situation
+ - Run it locally in Docker.
- - Install and explore the simple examples provided
+ - Install and explore the simple examples provided.
  - Modify and re-generate them to see how the changes affect the tool
  - Generate new simple Galaxy tools using your own scripts